 As transactions are verified, miners are rewarded with freshly minted coins.
 That’s right—this is where cryptocurrency mining’s second goal comes in: minting new cryptocurrencies into circulation.

 How does cryptocurrency mining work?

-In cryptocurrency mining, there is also something called a difficulty level, which is the chance of the correct answer to the equation being given.
-These often have odds of 1 in trillions, and the slimmer the chance, the higher the difficulty rate is said to be.
+There is also a difficulty level in cryptocurrency mining, which is the chance of reaching the correct answer to the equation given for a particular set of transactions.
+Difficulty levels often sit at an odd of one in a trillion.
+The slimmer the chance of cracking the code, the higher the difficulty rate is said to be.

 What’s a cryptocurrency mining pool?